voidbar/forwardgram/README.md

 ## Setup
 - `python3 -m pip install -r requirements.txt`.
 - Fill out a configuration file.
-An exmaple file can be found at `config.yml-sample`.
+An example file can be found at `config.yml-sample`.

 ## Run
 `python3 forwardgram.py {YOUR_CONFIG_FILE}`